UPDATED: 13th NOV 2017

 Network Rail lists ALL the schemes different train operating companies offer and RailRover outlines the unlimited travel tickets in detail.
 These are long established but little known fares that can sometimes deliver amazing value.

 For example, someone using Southern Rail’s DaySave ticket could travel off-peak from Milton Keynes to London (Kensington Olympia).
 They could spend the day in London and then travel on to Brighton or Southampton.
 Then, if they still had time, they could travel all the way back.
-All at a cost of £17.90.
+All at a cost of £19.
+Up to 4 children can travel with each adult for just £2 each.

 Andi from Devon says: